merledu/OpenLane_Workshop/README.md

 2. spm - a description of Non-interactive flow.
 3. manual_macro_placement_test - a description of macro placement.
 4. BRISC-V_single_cycle is a set of tasks for this workshop.

+The manuals for this workshop for each days's session can be found [here](https://github.com/merledu/OpenLane_Workshop/tree/main/Manuals)